louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 We use a simple Regular Expression to match the thread emoji, as well as number expressions like $`1/`$ or $`1/4`$ at the beginning or end of the tweet.

 #### Discussion
 We considered matching the word 'thread' as well but decided against it since many tweets that merely respond to threads also mention the word thread.
-Threads may either affect virality positively because tweeters are able to post more content in one go, or negatively, because the audience is not patient enough to read the whole thread.
+Threads may either affect virality positively because tweeters can post more content in one go, or negatively.
+After all, the audience is not patient enough to read the whole thread.
 One way or another, we believe threads are an important attribute in characterizing a tweet and may thus be equally important in influencing virality.

 <br>